T-NOVA/TeNOR/service-mapper/README.md

 make solver
 ```

-Eventually, for solving any issue with gem dependencies, try running
+Eventually, for solving any issue with gem dependencies, try running:

 ```
 bundle update